 During a period of twelve months after being declared bankrupt, there are a number of restrictions placed upon you.
 If you break any of these restrictions, you could be prosecuted as it is against the law.
 These restrictions are:

 In addition to these restrictions you will have to make payments from your spare income each month, providing you can afford it.
 This can continue for three years and is called an Income Payments Agreement or IPA.A bankruptcy record will be kept on your file for six years afterwards and you may need to send the credit reference agencies details of your discharge so they update your file.
 Before deciding to apply for bankruptcy, you should look at all your options first and discuss them with a specialist insolvency professional first.

-If you would like more information about bankruptcy and what it means for you, please call us on 020 7490 5861, email us on email@example.com or complete our Online Enquiry and we’ll be happy to help.
+If you would like more information about bankruptcy and what it means for you, please call us on 020 7490 5861 or email us on email@example.com and we’ll be happy to help.